 Please do not feed the Ducks and Swans

-There is quite a lot of wildlife which make the Crammer their home; however, we ask that you do not feed bread to the ducks, swans or the geese as this can create many problems for birds and the environment,
+There is quite a lot of wildlife which make the Crammer their home; however, we ask that you do not feed bread to the ducks, swans or the geese as this can create many problems for birds and the environment.

-5 reasons why bread is bad:
+Five reasons why bread is bad…

-- ducks need a varied diet to be healthy, bread doesn't have much nutritional value and fills ducks up so they don't forage for foods they would naturally eat, which can lead to malnutrition
+- Ducks need a varied diet to be healthy, bread doesn’t have much nutritional value and fills ducks up so they don’t forage for foods they would naturally eat, which can lead to malnutrition.

-- uneaten soggy bread can cause a build-up of bad nutrients which can lead to greater algal growth, spread disease and encourage pests such as rats
+- Uneaten soggy bread can cause a build-up of bad nutrients which can lead to greater algal growth, spread disease and encourage pests such as rats.

-- throwing bread into a canal or river can create overcrowding of bird populations, as the birds will flock to the same location in search of their starchy treat
+- Throwing bread into a canal or river can create overcrowding of bird populations, as the birds will flock to the same location in search of their starchy treat.

-- too many ducks or waterfowl in one place can stress the birds and lead to their habitats being damaged
+- Too many ducks or waterfowl in one place can stress the birds and lead to their habitats being damaged.

-So what can you feed the ducks?
+So, what can you feed ducks?

-It turns out that ducks are quite partial to a sweetcorn.
+- Sweetcorn – It turns out that ducks are quite partial to a sweetcorn.
 Tinned, frozen or fresh!
 Obviously, remove them from the tin first.

-As a nation we’re guilty of throwing away a vast amount of lettuce, especially the bagged variety.
+- Lettuce – As a nation we’re guilty of throwing away a vast amount of lettuce, especially the bagged variety.
 Instead of consigning it to the bin, rip it into pieces and treat your local ducks.
 Rocket, Kale and Iceberg are all great choices.

-There’s no need to cook them but make sure you defrost them first!
+- Frozen peas – There’s no need to cook them but make sure you defrost them first!

-Flapjacks, rolled oats and even instant porridge oats will be a huge hit with ducks.
+- Oats – rolled oats and even instant porridge oats will be a huge hit with ducks.

-Whether you buy bird seed or seeds from the healthy aisle in the supermarket – the ducks will be very grateful for these nutritious nibbles.
+- Seeds – Whether you buy bird seed or seeds from the healthy aisle in the supermarket – the ducks will be very grateful for these nutritious nibbles.